Patient Safety and Quality

 Our core, quality principle is the continuous improvement of all processes and services supporting the care of patients.
 The Quality Management System (QMS) implemented across our hospital group allows us to deliver consistent and comprehensive care to patients.

-As part of the Montserrat Day Hospital group, Westside Private Hospital monitors and reports on many quality measures including patient satisfaction surveys and patients’ experience, infection prevention and control including hand hygiene compliance rates, patient incidents, medication safety and return to theatre percentiles.
+As part of the Nexus Hospitals group, Westside Private Hospital monitors and reports on many quality measures, including patient satisfaction surveys and patients’ experience, infection prevention and control, including hand hygiene compliance, patient incidents, medication safety and unexpected returns to theatre.
 The policies, processes, and procedures associated with these areas are embedded in all hospital operations and workflow.
 Quality management focuses on continuous quality improvement as measured by consumer and patient satisfaction.
 Our quality structure is unique: it is integrated and further strengthened by our highly-trained nurses and medical staff.

 • Patients Experience- Feedback